 The GSBTB Global Kitchen is a new series of workshops by our Open Kitchen project, aimed at giving aspiring chefs and food lovers a chance to learn how to expand their taste buds and make food from other countries.
-Each time, a new chef teaches how to cook a traditional dish from their culture.
+Each time, a new chef teaches the group how to cook a traditional dish from their own culture.
 The first workshop in the series was conducted by Tashi, a Tibetan volunteer who taught the participants how to make their own momos!
 Find the recipe (as well as tons of photos from the workshop) below.

 To kick off this workshop series, the Open Kitchen invited Tashi, a Tibetan volunteer, to teach people how to make their own delicious momos!
 For those who don’t know, momos are a type of dumpling native to the South Asian region, but with origins in Tibet.
 Learn how to make your own at home with the recipe provided below!

 How to make your own momos:

 Cooking time: 10 min